Tooth Extractions – Merrillville, IN

 Tooth Extractions FAQs

-Does it Hurt to Have a Tooth Extracted?
+Does It Hurt to Have a Tooth Extracted?

 Many patients with dental anxiety are so afraid of sitting in the dentist’s chair that they avoid scheduling their appointments, especially if it involves a major procedure, like a tooth extraction.
 If you’re worried that it will be a long and agonizing process, you can safely set your concerns aside!